 Exploring wget - Linux Commands

-What is the wget
+What is the wget Command in Linux?

-command in Linux is a powerful, non-interactive tool for downloading files from the internet.
+The wget command in Linux is a powerful, non-interactive tool for downloading files from the internet.
 It supports HTTP, HTTPS, and FTP protocols, and can work in the background, making it ideal for scripting and automated downloads.
 Key features include:

 - Resuming interrupted downloads